 - 1 package of square wonton wrappers

-- Mix all of the dumpling ingredients in a small bowl until well combined.
-Take a small amount and fry in a pan with a little oil to taste the filling for seasonings.
+- Mix all of the dumpling ingredients (not the wrappers) in a small bowl until well combined.

 - Place a heaping tablespoon of filling into the center of a wonton wrapper, then wet 2 sides with water and fold over to seal into a triangle.
 Take the left and right points and fold up onto the wonton (shown in photo)

-- Pour in 1/4 cup of water and cover the skillet quickly.
-Let cook for another 4 minutes until filling is cooked through.
+- Let the dumpling cook for 2-3 minutes until the bottoms get browned, then carefully pour in 1/4 cup of water and cover the skillet quickly.
+Let cook for another 3-4 minutes until filling is cooked through.